Restorative DA Perpetrator Programme

 Relationships without Conflict is evidence based, having been delivered over a 2.5 year period throughout Cumbria, 2015-17.
 The programme has also been evaluated externally by The Brathay Trust; download the Evaluation Report here.

 “Feedback indicates that the Relationships without Conflict programme delivered by Restorative Thinking Limited not only gave participants the tools to cope with everyday life, it crucially provided a supportive space where people felt valued and safe.
 This is an example of ‘what works’ and should be replicated in future programmes.”
 (The Brathay Trust, 2017)

 The programme recognises that many participants have complex needs that CBT techniques alone cannot address, because they work at the cognitive level which is impacted by intense emotion.

 The programme is suitable for those assessed as low/moderate risk of harm, both men and women.
 The referral and assessment process allows the intervention to be matched with the age of behaviour development of participant/s.

 Delivery of the programme is needs-based, tailored to the individual needs of those referred to the programme.
-Participants are guided to engage with either 10 or 14 sessions, dependent on their needs.
 All participants are provided with a workbook to support their learning both during and after engagement with the programme.

-There is rigorous monitoring of the quality of programme delivery and an evaluation of the impact made by the programme on repeat incidents of domestic violence.
-This is being undertaken via an external evaluation by the University of Cumbria, and via Restorative Thinking Limited spot checks of programme delivery.
+There is rigorous monitoring of the quality of programme delivery with partners and an evaluation of the impact made by the programme on repeat incidents of domestic violence.

 Supplementing the perpetrator programme is a parallel short programme for the spouse/partner, and a booklet containing information around what the practical outcomes from the perpetrator programme might be, introducing the spouse/partner to restorative strategies that can be adopted at home.